 I much prefer the overall char on these spicy cajun steak bites to the grill marks we’ve been so conditioned to think are synonymous with a good steak.

 This brings me to spicy Cajun steak bites and one reason I love them so much.
 By cutting a steak into bite-size cubes, and then searing them, there’s a much greater opportunity for charring and creating flavor.
 There are plenty more reasons to love this technique as well.

 For example, meat selection.
-While I’m using the tender and well-marbled strip steak from Omaha Steaks, other steaks benefit tremendously from this technique.
+While I’m using the tender and well-marbled strip steak, other steaks benefit tremendously from this technique.
 I’m a huge fan of the bold beef flavor coming from a sirloin steak; it is however, a tougher cut of meat.
 By cutting it into small bite-size chunks like in this recipe, the mouth feel is preferable.

 I’m also a fan of the tenderness of a filet mignon, but this very lean cut of meat lacks the flavor of a more fatty steak like a ribeye.
 Again, by cutting it into bite sizes the opportunity exists to add flavor through seasoning and added fat from the garlic butter.

 Now that you understand the benefits from this technique, feel free to use whatever steak you prefer to make these spicy Cajun steak bites.Jump to Recipe